 Room temperature ingredients:

-Preferably, bring the ricotta, eggs, and butter to room temperature before starting.
+It is best to bring the ricotta, eggs, and butter to room temperature before starting.
 This helps everything mix more evenly and gives the cake a smoother texture. -

 Don’t overmix the batter: